openhealthcare/opal/doc/docs/reference/upgrading.md

 This document provides instructions for specific steps required to upgrading your Opal application to a later version where there are extra steps required.

+#### v0.17.1 -> v0.18.0
+Changes style sheets in applicatin/plugin objects to apply to all media rather than just screen.
+If for example you are using print views, please test these still render appropriately.

 #### v0.15.0 -> v0.16.0
 Diagnosis.details is now a text field.
 Please make and run migrations if you are using it in your app.